 Build a Study Plan

 Your study plan depends on the time gap between your registration for the GMAT exam and the exam date.
-If you have registered 6 months before the chosen exam date, spend minimum 2 hours every day for GMAT preparation.
+If you have registered 6 months before the chosen exam date, spend a minimum of 2 hours every day preparing for GMAT.
 If you have less time left for the test, then it is advisable to spend 3.5 to 4 hours every day.
-Give preference to weaker sections, but do not stop practising and revising the ones you are well-versed in.
+Give preference to weaker sections, but do not stop practicing and revising the ones you are well-versed in.

 Do Not Rely on Weekend Study